DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Malware: (Malicious Software)** is a general term used to describe any software intentionally designed to cause damage to a computer, server, client, or computer network.
 It encompasses a wide range of malicious programs, including but not limited to:
     - Viruses: Programs that replicate themselves and infect other files on a computer.
+Require humn intervention to replicate.
     - Trojans: Programs that appear legitimate but perform malicious activities when executed.
+Trojan horses masquerade as useful software but then carry out malicious functions after installation.
     - Ransomware: Encrypts files on a victim's system and demands ransom for decryption.
     - Spyware: Secretly gathers information about a user's activities.
     - Adware: Displays unwanted advertisements. classed as potentially unwanted programs (PUPs)
-    - Worms: Self-replicating malware that spreads over networks. e.g stuxnet, code red worm
+    - Worms: Self-replicating malware that spreads over networks. e.g stuxnet, code red worm.
+Worms are malicious code objects that move between systems under their own power, whereas viruses require some type of human intervention.
-    - Rootkits: Conceal the existence of malware or malicious processes. it is commonly used for privilege escalation
+    - Rootkits: Conceal the existence of malware or malicious processes. it is commonly used for 🧠privilege escalation.
+Privilege escalation attacks, such as those carried out by rootkits, seek to upgrade normal user accounts to administrative access rights.
     - Logic Bombs: Malicious code that lies dormant until certain conditions are met.
+Logic bombs wait until certain conditions are met before delivering their malicious payloads.
+    - Cryptomalware: Designed to steals computing power and uses it to mine cryptocurrency.
+    - Remote access Trojans (RATs) are designed to grant attackers remote administrative access to systems.
+    - Potentially unwanted programs (PUPs) are any type of software that is initially approved by the user but then performs undesirable actions.

         - Viruses: A virus is a specific type of malware that replicates by inserting its code into other programs or files.
 When the infected program is executed, the virus code activates and spreads to other files or systems.
 The have the ability to modify other programs or files, making them contagious and capable of spreading rapidly.
 While all viruses are malware (because they are designed to cause harm), not all malware are viruses.
 For example, ransomware encrypts files for ransom, while spyware gathers information without replicating itself.
 Trojans masquerade as legitimate software but have malicious functions.
 Below are common types of viruses:
             - File Infectors: These viruses attach themselves to executable files (.exe, .com, etc.).
 They can overwrite the file, infect it, or alter the behavior of the executable.
 When the infected file is run, the virus is activated. e.g CIH (Chernobyl), Sasser.